How Many Valence Electrons Does Hydrogen Have

 Importance In Biochemistry

 Hydrogen is essential in biochemistry.
 It forms part of water (H2O) and organic molecules.
 Water is vital for life.
-It helps transport nutrients and remove waste.
+It helps in transporting nutrients and removing waste.

-Hydrogen is also part of amino acids, which are the building blocks of proteins.
+Hydrogen is also part of amino acids.
+Amino acids are building blocks of proteins.
 Proteins are necessary for body functions and growth.

 Here are some key roles of hydrogen in biochemistry: